swat-ds/liblab/index.md

 - [D'Ignazio,Catherine & Klein, Lauren.
 Data Feminism: Chapter 1 The Power Chater](https://doi.org/10.7551/mitpress/11805.001.0001)
 - [Data Feminism reading group](https://datafeminism.io/blog/book/data-feminism-reading-group/) -->

-- Guest speaker: Emily Higgs Kopin, Head of Digital Collections Strategy)
+ - Guest speaker: Emily Higgs Kopin, Head of Digital Collections Strategy)-->

+## Week 5 - TBD

+Our meeting this week will possibly be to attend the lecture described below.
+TBD

+## Special lecture
+"10 Things I’m Not Going to Talk about in this Talk about Artificial Intelligence"

+by
+*Matthew Kirschenbaum, Distinguished University Professor, University of Maryland*

+**When**: 4:15 pm, October 9

+**Where** : Cunniff Lecture Hall, Science Center 199

 ## Week 6 - October 23: Accessibility
 Can we democratize knowledge?
 How can we make information more accessible for everyone?